Photo by bauhaus1000 from Getty Images Signature via Canva.com

 Tips for Living Within Your BAH

-The bottom line?
-Your Basic Housing Allowance isn’t your budget.
-You create your budget.
-So, how far do you want your BAH to stretch?
-Do you want your BAH to only cover rent/mortgage or include all cost of living expenses like utilities, gas, and maybe even groceries?
+The Basic Housing Allowance isn’t a budget.
+Service members create their budget.
+How far should the BAH stretch?
+Should BAH cover rent/mortgage or include all cost-of-living expenses like utilities, gas, and maybe even groceries?

 5 Questions to Ask When Setting Your Househunting Budget

-- How much is your BAH?
-While it’s not the be-all, end-all of your budget, your BAH sets a pretty good foundation to build from.
-Get information about current BAH rates here.
+- How much is BAH?
+While it’s not the be-all, end-all of a budget, the BAH sets a pretty good foundation.
+Find your current BAH rates here.

 - How much are utilities?
-Experts say to expect to pay about $400 a month, but this number boils down to where you live.
-Of course, you might be able to cut down on that expense.
+Experts say to expect to pay about $400 a month, but this number depends on the location of the duty station.
+Of course, a service member might be able to cut down on that expense.

-- Where do you want to live in proximity to the base?
-Proximity to the base is everything, especially when you're stationed in a major city like Washington, D.C. or San Diego.
-In those areas, the cost of being close to base is typically much higher than living somewhere out of the main metropolitan area.
+- Where does a service member want to live in proximity to the base?
+Proximity to the base is everything, especially when stationed in a major city like Washington, DC, or San Diego.
+In those areas, the cost of being close to base is typically higher than living outside the metropolitan area.

-- What are your must-haves?
-Start with the big things like the type of property (condo, apartment, single-family home) that you want or need.
-Then move down to the number of bedrooms and bathrooms you need to be comfortable.
+- What are the must-haves?
+Start with the big things like the type of property (condo, apartment, single-family home).
+Then, move down to the number of bedrooms and bathrooms needed to be comfortable.
 Lastly, look at the details.

-- What are your wish-list items?
+- What are the wish list items?
 Everything has a price.
-If a fenced-in yard, pool, fitness center, proximity to great schools, and a two-car garage are critical to you, that helps narrow your budget and your search.
-While some perks may fit within your budget, others will have to go—this is typically the step where your financial planning is tested!
+If a fenced-in yard, pool, fitness center, proximity to great schools, and a two-car garage are priorities, that helps narrow the budget and the search.
+While some perks may fit within the budget, others have to go.

-But don’t forget about your financial goals.
-Your ambitions, whether it’s to invest more money for retirement, save for your kid’s college tuition, pay off debt, or something else, can influence your househunting budget, as does the current housing market.
+But don’t forget about financial goals.
+A service member's ambitions, whether to invest more money for retirement, save for children’s college tuition, pay off debt, or something else, can influence their house-hunting budget, as does the current housing market.

-While you might be accustomed to living under your BAH to work for your financial freedom or future, some duty stations make it harder.
-What you can get for less than BAH in Missouri might be just fine to call home or even be favorable, but in larger metropolitan areas, it takes every penny of that allowance to find a suitable home for you and your family.
+While some might be pros at living under their BAH, some duty stations make it more challenging.
+What members can get for less than BAH in Oklahoma might be just fine to call home or even favorable.
+But, many metropolitan areas require every penny of that allowance to find a suitable home for the family.

 Yes!
-Assuming that you’re not going to put yourself deeper into debt, it’s absolutely okay to live beyond your BAH.
-Most families have done it at one point or another but again, it’s subjective.
-It all comes down to your needs and wants.
+It’s okay to live beyond BAH.
+Most families have done it at one point or another, but it’s subjective.
+It all comes down to a service member's needs and wants.
+It might not be worth going over BAH for a nicer home when trying to pay off debt.

 By Danielle Keech